 Another privileged subject matter in Klauke’s ouevre is his exploration of the schizophrenic artificial division between private and public roles.
 Verschleierung (1973) is a vehement example of this representation of the struggle between individualization and society’s impositions.
 This sketch of the paradoxical, the bizarre, and the excessive addresses the unconscious of the viewer himself.
 This playfulness is especially evident in Dr. Mueller, produced in 1977.
 The underlying yet increasing violence reaches a peak in his 1977 tableau Konfrontation.
 This idea of struggle, aggression and transformation throughout time translates also very well in his tableau Rein-Raus from 1976.
 In this work a business man wearing female lingerie is attacked by his own suppressed desires and changes gender by the end of the process.
 These carefully constructed photographs combine elements of personal experience with ritualized action in sequences which address both the sociological and psychoanalytical structures which command our reality.

-Thus, the booth presentation brings forth a feeling of performance and cinematography, playing with the multiplication of photos and the enactments they depict.
 Very few artists have a conceptual approach that can be compared with Klaukes artistic concept.
 The use of series has been long pursued since the first Happenings and Fluxus activities, but its main function here is to objectify one’s own existence in reality, to define perception and locate the self in space and time.
 In this way, Klauke makes a pioneering contribution to the approach of the medium of photography known as staged photography, and succeeds in exploring the problem of identity and in focusing on basic questions of the existential and social reality.
 It has been pointed out that Klauke is one of the few artists who are able to make the human condition his theme without falling into an expressive gesture of activism, still his most important contribution lies in his vigorous search into the question of gender and identity.